 All plausible orientation lines (views over earth bridges, along radial ditches or through palisade gaps from viewpoints close to the center) of 28 Kreisgrabenanlagen were entered in a circular histogram placed inside the mapping from figure 6.
-This histogram, in combination with the star path map lying immediately outward, allowed to identify groups of alignments which indicate these directions being chosen so that the objects rising or setting in these directions can be observed by looking e.g. along a ditch or through a door in the palisade (Figure 8).
+This histogram, in combination with the star path map lying immediately outward, allowed us to identify groups of alignments which indicate that these directions had been chosen so that the objects rising or setting in these directions can be observed by looking e.g. along a ditch or through a door or gap in the palisade (Figure 8).

 Note that this histogram only works if the horizons are not highly elevated and if all sites approximately share geographical latitude.
 Due to the fact that an elevated horizon shifts both rising and setting points southward (on the northern hemisphere), the peaks in the histogram are a bit widened, but towards the south only.
-The widening is greater along the northern and southern parts of the horizon, caused by the shallow angles of the daily paths in these areas.
+The widening is greater along the northern and southern parts of the horizon, caused by the shallow angles of the diurnal arcs in these areas.